jofraley/Hacking_JavaScript/labs/webmap_apps/create_jsapi_scene_app/lab.md

   ], function(SceneView, WebScene) {
 	```

-3. Open a WebMap into the MapView using the WebMapID.
-Note that the code is really similar to the starter map, but in place of a Map we're using a WebMap.
-To use the saved initial view of the WebMap, remove the `center` and `zoom` attributes from the `MapView` options.
+3. Open a Web Scene into the SceneView using the WebSceneID.
+Note that the code is really similar to the starter map, but in place of a Map we're using a WebScene.
+To use the saved initial view of the WebScene, remove the `center` and `zoom` attributes from the `MapView` options.
+Also add the portalItem id to reference the Web Scene.

-  NOTE: Feel free to use your own WebMap ID below!
+  NOTE: Feel free to use your own Web Scene ID below!

 	```javascript
   require([